ranja-sarkar/ranja-sarkar.github.io/_posts/2026-02-12-neural-network.md

 <img width="281" height="103" alt="rnn" src="https://github.com/user-attachments/assets/6b38bcca-abc4-4048-8e03-c78bb6b5c5e9" />
 <img width="337" height="136" alt="cnn" src="https://github.com/user-attachments/assets/84be81b0-ed98-4a69-8d15-2c8cbdfb22e5" />

 📌 Transformers are architectures that rely on a self-attention mechanism to process input data, allowing them to handle long-range dependencies effectively.
-Self-attention allows for capturing relationships within input sequences and weigh the importance of different parts of the sequence.
+Self-attention allows for capturing relationships within input sequences and weigh the importance of different words/tokens of the sequence.
 For details of this mechanism, refer to the [article](https://sebastianraschka.com/blog/2023/self-attention-from-scratch.html) by Sebastian Raschka.
 Transformers incorporate in their architectures feed-forward NNs in parts.

 <img width="299" height="144" alt="nns" src="https://github.com/user-attachments/assets/3a48419c-2d1c-489f-92ae-4a0fe283446a" />